Bobby Poyner: Professional career

 The Boston Red Sox selected Poyner in the 14th round, with the 411th overall selection, of the 2015 MLB draft.
-After he signed, he made his professional debut with the Lowell Spinners of the Class A-Short Season New York-Penn League, and spent the whole season there, pitching to a 1–2 record and 2.28 ERA in 17 relief appearances.
+After he signed, he made his professional debut with the Lowell Spinners of the Low–A New York-Penn League, and spent the whole season there, pitching to a 1–2 record and 2.28 ERA in 17 relief appearances.

-Poyner began the 2016 season with the Greenville Drive of the Class A South Atlantic League, and was promoted in June to the Salem Red Sox of the Class A-Advanced Carolina League.
+Poyner began the 2016 season with the Greenville Drive of the Single–A South Atlantic League, and was promoted in June to the Salem Red Sox of the High–A Carolina League.
 In 65 2/3 innings pitched between the two teams, he compiled a 3–1 record and 3.15 ERA.

 In 2017, Poyner started the season with Salem, and was promoted to the Portland Sea Dogs of the Double-A Eastern League.
 He posted a combined 2–1 record, 1.49 ERA, and 0.93 WHIP with 84 strikeouts in 60 1/3 total innings pitched between the two teams.
 After the regular season, he pitched in the Arizona Fall League.